 What is the Delta Internship Program

 The Delta Internship Program provides graduate students and postdoctoral researchers the opportunity to develop teaching and learning skills in real-world situations.
-Each semester, the Delta Program supports a new cohort of interns who partner with faculty and staff to improve teaching practices and learning environments through innovative teaching-as-research projects.
-Interns develop, implement, and evaluate innovations and interventions that aim to improve learning in a classroom, lab, outreach program or other venue.
+Each semester, the Delta Program supports a new cohort of interns who partner with faculty and staff to improve teaching practices and learning environments through teaching-as-research projects.
+Interns develop, teach, and summarize teaching plans that aim to improve learning in a classroom, lab, outreach program or other venue.

 Who can participate?

-Graduate students and post-doctoral researchers from any discipline are welcome to start an internship upon completion of a semester-long Delta course or its equivalent.
-Often interns take the pre-internship workshops while still in their prerequisite course.
+Graduate students and post-doctoral researchers from any discipline are welcome to start an internship upon completion of a semester-long Delta course or its equivalent, as well as the four-week preparatory mini-course.
+Often interns take the prepatory mini-course while completing their prerequisite course.

 Why should I do an internship project, and what am I going to learn from participating?